geraldb/slideshow-deck.js/README.markdown

-a Slide Show (S9) template pack lets you author your slides in a wiki-style markup language (that is, Markdown or Textile) plus lets you use text filters and helpers for adding comments, macros, includes, syntax highlighters and much more.
+a Slide Show (S9) template pack lets you author your slides in a wiki-style markup language (that is, Markdown or Textile) plus lets you use text filters and helpers for adding comments, macros, includes, syntax highlighters with http://alexgorbatchev.com/SyntaxHighlighter and much more.

 Note, the deck.js template pack is configured to use the following headers in `slides.html.erb`: